Stripe Webhooks: Complete Guide with Event Examples

 }

-- Remind customers of upcoming charge
+• Remind customers of the upcoming charge.

-- Allow time to update payment method
+• Give them time to update their payment method.

-- Preview invoice amount for transparency
+• Preview the invoice amount for transparency.

-- Reduce involuntary churn
+• Reduce involuntary churn.

 Webhook Security Best Practices